aladdinmck/cat_laser_system/README.md

 - [X]  ~~Get USB Flash Drive for 3D printing.~~
 - [X]  ~~Print first iteration of housing.~~
 - [ ]  **Finalize housing dimensions.**
+       		  * **The Pan servo needs screw hole on the back side opposite of the wire opening.**
+		  * **Servo to laser beam connection dimensions are perfect and should be copied to the Pan Servo to Tilt Servo connection.**
 - [ ]  **Fix laser and motion sensor logic.**